Definitions and resources for terms and techniques used in the world of presentations

 To learn more, choose your version of PowerPoint.
 If we do not have a tutorial for your version of PowerPoint, explore the version closest to the one you use.

-Import Word Table Content in PowerPoint 2011
+Set Line Weight for Table Borders in PowerPoint 2011

 Filed Under: